bzub/config-functions/README.md

 # Kubernetes Configuration Functions

-The [config functions](config-functions) in this repo help you build a pipeline of Kubernetes configuration files.
+The [config functions][config-functions] in this repo help you build a pipeline of Kubernetes configuration files.

 For more information see the tested README examples for each config function: